A Better Way Financial

 You can look to your investments, but if you don’t have the level of investments you need from which to draw income, it’s probably not a good idea to drain a lot of the principle out of your investments.
 This is where proper planning comes in.

 At A Better Way Financial, we know every single case is different.
 This proved true for the couple mentioned earlier.
-The couple in this case were both 61 years old.
-The wife was already retired when they came to meet with us and the husband planned to retire in one year.
-They both planned to turn on their Social Security income (SSI) at age 63.
+The gentleman in this case was 62 years old, a couple years older than his wife, who was 60.
+They were both planning to retire at age 65, turning his Social Security on at age 70 and hers at her full retirement age.

 Without proper planning, this couple would have left a lot of money on the table.
 What we found for them may not be the case for everybody.
 However, sitting down and creating a plan based on when to take Social Security is an important step that should not be overlooked, regardless of the outcome.